emulation-plans/emulation-plans/plans/APT-28/README.md

 - A domain controller.
 - A Windows 10 machine, joined to a domain.
 - A Windows Server 2019 machine, with a service account called `sql_svc` with a password set to: `3g2W31Eo` The `passwordlist.txt` file contains this password.
 So if you wish to use a different password, make sure you add it to your `passwordlist.txt` file.
+This needs to utilise unconstrained delegation.
 - A C2 Server - The _Run Rubeus to brute-force password from ticket_ ability (Credential Access - T1208) needs to pull the Rubeus and Passwordlist files from it.
 This can be any C2 Server (Covenant/Cobalt Strike etc) as long as you can present files for download of HTTP.
 Simply update the file `643fc9ef-1418-4b98-8467-b62c8f2e3b93.yml` with the IP and Port of the download URL.
     - By default, the emulation plan will Download Rubeus from Caldera itself.

 #Emulation Plan overview

 The plan should run like this;